 the amount of spending capital that you have available.

-Once you have decided these factors, it is time to begin the task in earnest.
+Once you have decided on these factors, it is time to begin the task in earnest.

 Customizing the Location

 Next, you have the task of trying to figure out exactly what will fit in the room.
 If you have decided on a pool table, the first thing to do is to calculate whether the floor is level enough to accommodate the needs of a pool table.
-The next thing to calculate is calculate whether you have room for the table.
+The next thing to calculate is whether you have room for the table or not.

 Fortunately, pool tables are available in a few different sizes including 7, 8, or 9 feet.
 A standard size, or 8 foot, pool table measures 44 by 88 inches from bumper to bumper.
 It’s important to consider the length of a pool cue as well.
 Typical cues measure about 57 inches.
 If you go to a reputable pool table manufacturer, they can easily tell you what size table your room can accommodate, provided that you bring them the proper measurements.

-If you have the space, the money, and the desire, numerous possibilities await.
-A bar is often included in rooms destined to become adult gamerooms.
+If you have the extra space, the money, and the desire, numerous possibilities await.
+A bar is often included in rooms destined to become adult game rooms.
 Depending again on personal preference, you can either incorporate a dry bar or a wet bar.
-Some gamerooms even include a mini-kitchen with small microwave and fridge.
+Some even include a mini-kitchen with a small microwave and fridge.